 Before the Act of Union and the birth of the modern British state many Scots lived on crofts, small holdings of land where communal living was the norm.
 In the heart of deepest Highland Perthshire this communal, everyone in it together ethic has been re-created at Comrie Croft.
 Run by a co-operative of likeminded, environmentally aware, individuals this is no mere campsite.
 Yes they take tents, but they’ve also got Norwegian katas, an on site Tea Garden and a superb bike shop, the latter handy for exploring the network of trails that snake off up the Croft’s wooded hillside.

 First timers might feel most secure down in the main camping field by all the facilities, but more adventurous souls will want to push on up into the forest where secluded pitches await, each with their own campfire.
-Four of the seven katas lie up here too, a sort of Swedish tipi complete with a wood burning stove and a large sleeping area strewn with animal skins.
+Four of the seven katas lie up here too, a sort of Swedish tipi complete with a wood burning stove and a large sleeping area strewn with soft blankets.
 Not exactly super chic glamping, but supremely cosy.

 There is little need to leave the Croft.
 Down by the car park is a superb camp store.
 Real thought has gone into what they stock from fluorescent camping pegs through to their free range eggs and fresh local meat.
 Up the hill are those trails.
 You can walk them, but biking provides a much better way of exploring the hillside, though the tough red route is not for the fainthearted!
 You can brush up on your technique first at their skills park.
 On a busy day – and most weekends are busy – Comrie Croft buzzes with life, just as the traditional crofts once did all over this charmingly scenic corner of Highland Perthshire.

 Campfires allowed.
 Solar and wind powered amenities block with toilets and good free showers (including disabled access seat).
 Compost loos in the upper meadow that's furthest from the main toilet block.
 Excellent camping store.
 Blue and red mountain trails and skills park with bike hire and helmets available.
 Network of marked walking trails as well as picnic areas.
-Chickens with feed available in the store.

 Tents, dogs, groups, young groups, weddings and campervans – Yes.
 Caravans – No.